Sarahyyw/Sarahyyw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 Hello and welcome to my homepage!
-I’m Sarah Wang, a PhD student in Biostatistics at the University of Pittsburgh, currently working under the guidance of Dr. George Tseng.
-My academic journey began with a Bachelor's degree in Applied Statistics and Economics from the University of Toronto, followed by a Master’s in Biostatistics from Columbia University's Mailman School of Public Health, where I earned a perfect GPA.
+I’m Sarah Wang, a second-year PhD student in Biostatistics at the University of Pittsburgh, where I have the privilege of working under the guidance of Dr. George C. Tseng.
+My academic journey began with a Bachelor's degree in Applied Statistics and Economics from the University of Toronto, and later, I pursued a Master’s in Biostatistics at Columbia University's Mailman School of Public Health.
+It was during my time at Columbia that I developed a deep passion for Biostatistics and its potential to address complex health challenges.

+My research interests are driven by a strong focus on statistical computing and its application to biomedicine.
+I’m particularly interested in the meta-analysis of both homogeneous and heterogeneous signals, pathway-guided disease subtyping, statistical computing, and multi-omics data integration.
+In addition to my methodological research, I am currently collaborating with the Lee-Oesterreich lab to explore the molecular mechanisms behind breast cancer development and therapy resistance, with the ultimate goal of improving outcomes for breast cancer patients!

 A data-driven personal website